 The 6th grade me was a true idealist.

 I believed in the greater good, convinced that a better world was just a compassionate gesture away.
-All you needed was good intentions.
-A good heart.
+You just needed good heart.
+And good intentions.

 And maybe a t-shirt that reflected your cause.

-The activist t-shirts of the 80's and 90's brought politics and fashion together.
+The activist t-shirts of the 80's and 90's really brought politics and fashion together.

-I wouldn't even consider being a cheerleader at school because I considered it fake, shallow and demeaning to women.
+I wouldn't even consider being a school cheerleader because I considered it fake, shallow and demeaning to women.

 Looking back, it's kinda sad that I took everything so dang serious.
-But as an adult, I wouldn't mind a little dose of that hope.
+As an adult, I wouldn't mind a little dose of that optimism, that hope.

 — • —